 In 2005, the IP High Court, a court specialising in IP cases, was established in Tokyo.
 Regardless of the territorial jurisdiction of the applicable court of first instance, an appeal of a judgment rendered at the court of first instance involving IP is brought to this specialist court.
 Further, cases involving the revocation of decisions issued by the Patent Office are handled by the IP High Court.

 The most common form of ADR in Japan is the civil conciliation procedure at summary courts under the Civil Conciliation Act.2 Three conciliators appointed by the court consisting of a judge and two part-time conciliators (not necessarily attorneys) administer the conciliation procedure.

-Even after the commencement of the litigation, the court may, if it considers it appropriate, transfer the case to the conciliation procedure.
-Further, civil conciliation may be required by laws in advance of the commencement of the litigation in certain areas of disputes, such as those concerning the Act on Land and Building Leases.
+Even after the commencement of a litigation the court may, if it considers it appropriate, transfer the case to the conciliation procedure.
+Further, civil conciliation may be required by laws in advance of the commencement of a litigation in certain areas of disputes, such as those concerning the Act on Land and Building Leases.

 Other forms of ADR are explained in Section VI.

 The year in review

 On 15 June 2018, the Cabinet of Japan approved the Growth Strategy 2018.
 In the Strategy, the government plans to introduce an IT system to civil litigation.
 The government is considering the following steps: